amashinethsarani/SmartAgricultureSystem/README.md

 # SmartAgricultureSystem
-Smart Harvest is a Java-based agriculture management system developed using NetBeans.
-It helps manage crop records, harvest details, sales, and user accounts efficiently.
-The system provides a simple digital solution to improve productivity and reduce manual paperwork in farming operations.
+Smart Harvest is a Java-based desktop application developed using NetBeans to support efficient agricultural management.
+This system is designed to help farmers and agricultural businesses manage crop records, harvest details, sales information, and user accounts in a structured and digital way.

+Features

+- Secure user login system

+- Crop and harvest record management

+- Sales and transaction tracking

+- Database integration for data storage

+- User-friendly interface

+ Technologies Used

+- Java

+- MySQL

+- NetBeans IDE

+- JDBC